Auditor’s Report (Translation of the Finnish Original)

 As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.

 The group has significant revenue from construction contracts and long-term operating and maintenance agreements.
-These long-term contracts are often complex customised solutions and meet the definition of a construction contract (IAS 11).
+These long-term contracts are often complex customised solutions and meet the definition for revenue recognition over time in accordance with IFRS 15.

 Revenue recognition of long-term contracts is a key audit matter in the audit due to the high level of management judgement involved in the project estimates.